Denver Woman Cited For Allegedly Blowing Up Urine In 7-Eleven Microwave, Told Police It Was Fake Urine

-Some bizarre news out of Denver as the week comes to a close – a woman received a citation of $500 after she allegedly caused damage to the microwave at a 7-eleven while trying to heat up a urine sample.
+A woman received a citation of $500 after she allegedly caused damage to the microwave at a Denver-area 7-Eleven while trying to heat up a urine sample.

-The 7-Eleven store clerk told police she saw the woman – later identified as Angelique Sanchez – putting something in the microwave before hearing what was described as a “long bang” several seconds later.
+The 7-Eleven store clerk told police she saw the woman, later identified as Angelique Sanchez, putting something in the microwave before hearing what was described as a “long bang” several seconds later.
 According to KUSA-TV, citing the Aurora Police Department report, the gas station clerk told Sanchez she would need to clean up the mess or she would contact the police.

 The clerk watched as woman used napkins to wipe the contents of the microwave to the floor before leaving the gas station, according to KOAA-TV, also citing the original police report.